ros2/rclc/rclc/README.md

 Figure 6: Synchronization of multiple input data with a trigger.

-In ROS 2 this is currently not possible to model because of the lack of a trigger concept in the ROS 2 Executor.
+In ROS 2 this is currently not possible to be modeled because of the lack of a trigger concept in the ROS 2 Executor.
 Message filters could be used to synchronize input data based on the timestamp in the header, but this is only available in rclcpp (and not in rcl).
 Further more, it would be more efficient to have such a trigger concept directly in the Executor.
 <!--